kazuho/draft-rescorla-tls-esni/draft-ietf-tls-esni.md

 ignored, which also means the server MUST NOT send the "server_name" extension to the client.

-Upon determining the true SNI, the client-facing server reverses the transformation of the ClientHello as defined in {{esni-transformation}}, then forwards that recovered message to the backend server.
-The reverse transformation MUST also be applied to the ClientHello sent in response to a HelloRetryRequest.
+Upon determining the true SNI, the client-facing server inverts the transformation of the ClientHello as defined in {{esni-transformation}}, then forwards the restored message to the backend server.
+The inverse transformation MUST also be applied to the ClientHello that the client sends in in response to a HelloRetryRequest.

 ## Backend Server Behavior {#backend-server-behavior}